nao1215/sqly/README.md

 ## Benchmark

-Importing 100,000 rows and querying them takes about half a second, which is the same range as the CSV-focused tools.
-The numbers, the comparison, and how they were measured are on the [about page](https://nao1215.github.io/sqly/about/#benchmark).
+A historical measurement from sqly v0.30.0: importing 100,000 rows and querying them took about half a second, which was the same range as the CSV-focused tools.
+It has not been re-measured since and is not a performance guarantee for the current release.
+The numbers, the comparison, and the machine they were measured on are on the [about page](https://nao1215.github.io/sqly/about/#benchmark).

 ## Contributing